microsoft/teams-videoapp-sample/README.md

 ## How to change to your own video app?

-1. Click `Destroy video app` if you have already loaded the example video app.
+1. Click `Destroy video app` if you have already loaded the sample video app.
-2. Input your video app's url.
+2. Input your video app's URL.
 3. Click `Load video app`.

 ## How to change camera resolution?